 Direct comments on Bill’s piece:

 First, Bill talks about his disillusionment with Labour.
 I agree with him that the Labour Party is in an appalling state right now, but most conservative voters would say the same about their party.
-In fact, I suspect almost everyone in the UK is discontent and disillusioned with the mainstream political parties, but this isn’t an argument for Welsh independence.
-Addressing why the major political parties are failing and seeking a way to improve upon our current political condition is incredibly important, but this is a huge topic which I won’t expand upon here.
+In fact, I suspect almost everyone in the UK is discontent and disillusioned with the mainstream political parties; this isn’t an argument for Welsh independence.
+Addressing why the major political parties are failing and seeking a way to improve upon our current political condition is incredibly important, but solutions to this are important for every democracy.
+Running from this challenge by fragmenting into smaller more homogeneous groups is not a solution.
 I’m sure millions of people living in progressive American states such as California or Vermont are even more dismayed by who’s running their government, but this doesn’t mean they should be campaigning for independence from their union any more than Wales should be from ours.

 Next, Bill lays out why Plaid Cymru’s policy positions on Brexit, on climate change, and on combatting the structural causes of poverty make the party so appealing.
 However, agreeing with these specific policy positions should not be tied to supporting them on Welsh independence.
 Sadiq Khan has signalled his ‘unequivocal support for remining in the EU’ and Caroline Lucas’ party places climate change ahead of everything else, but they wouldn’t ever call for an independent London or Brighton.
 They want to affect the direction of the entire UK, not just a limited sub-region (a point I’ll turn to later).